gitwithvikas/Reactjs-error-boundary/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+Description - Understanding Error Boundary how to use it and how to handle error without crashing the whole page.

 # FAQ -

-1) Why we need Error Boundary in ReactJs?
+### Why we need Error Boundary in ReactJs?

- Ans - Error Boundary is a component that catches errors in any of its child components and displays a fallback UI instead of the component tree that crashed.
+ Error Boundary is a component that catches errors in any of its child components and displays a fallback UI instead of the component tree that crashed.

-2) Why we need componentDidCatch hook in Error Boundary?
+### Why we need componentDidCatch hook in Error Boundary?

- Ans - componentDidCatch is a lifecycle method that is called when an error occurs in a child component.
+componentDidCatch is a lifecycle method that is called when an error occurs in a child component.
 It allows you to handle the error and display a fallback UI.

-3) It only work when?-
+### It only work when?-

-Ans - It only work when Crash happen during rendering, inside useEffect, inside Custom hook.
+It only work when Crash happen during rendering, inside useEffect, inside Custom hook.

-4) When it will not work?
+### When it will not work?

-Ans -
      Inside Event handler
      Inside setTimeout
      Inside async code